Share/Learn

 Tells what the evaluator wants to know the status of Tells how the evaluator gauges status Tells the value on the measure that defines success

-Revenue growth (net of inflation and price increases) Subtract current quarter revenues from revenues earned in the same quarter last year.
+Revenue growth Each month, subtract current quarter revenues as reported in financial statements from revenues earned in the same quarter last year.
 Divide by revenues earned in the same quarter last year and multiple by 100%.

 Together, the components provide an evaluator the information needed to judge whether the element of a goal specified in the anchor has been successfully accomplished.